zaproxy/zap-media-resources/subtitles/ZAP Chat/README.md

 # Generate subtitles for ZAP Chat using whisper

 Here is a short guide on how the subtitles were created using OpenAI's Whisper.
-A <b>Nvidia graphics card with Cuda cores is required</b>.
+**A Nvidia graphics card with Cuda cores is required**.
 The more VRAM the better, as larger models can then be used if necessary.
 In addition to Whsiper, you also need an audio file, e.g. in .mp3 format, which you want to transcribe.